hanabi/hanabi.github.io/Reference.md

 ### The Priority Bluff & The Priority Layered Finesse

-* If is possible to lie to the next player and imply a *Priority Finesse* when they have an unrelated card on *Finesse Position*.
+* It is possible to lie to the next player and imply a *Priority Finesse* when they have an unrelated card on *Finesse Position*.
 * After the unrelated card is played, since the player who lied was in *Bluff Seat*, no further cards should be promised.
 * If an unrelated card was played and the player who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.